-How Smoking Effects Your Body
+How does Smoking Affect Your Body?

 Smoking causes stroke and CAD (coronary artery disease) which are part of the leading causes of death in the U.S. Even if you smoke fewer than 5 cigarettes per day you can start to show signs of CAD.
-Smoking damages the blood vessels in your body making them thicken and grow narrow making your heart rate faster and your blood pressure rise increasing the risk for forming clots.
+Smoking damages the blood vessels in your body making them thicken and grow narrow making your heart rate faster and your blood pressure rise increasing the risk of forming clots.
 A stroke is when a clot blocks the blood flow to part of your brain or when a blood vessel in or around your brain bursts.
 Peripheral artery disease is when blood flow to your lower legs and skin is reduced smoking can cause blockages that cause this.
 Smoking damages your airway and the small air sacs (called alveoli) that are in your lungs where oxygen and carbon dioxide exchange occurs become damaged.
-Lund disease that are caused by smoking are COPD, emphysema, and chronic bronchitis.
+Lung disease that is caused by smoking is COPD, emphysema, and chronic bronchitis.
 Smoking is also the root cause of most cases of lung cancer.
 Tobacco smoke triggers asthma attacks or can make asthma that you already have worse.

-2. Want to quit smoking?
+Want to quit smoking?

 Set a date to quit and stick to it.
 Use your past experiences for coping with changes and anxiety/irritability that have worked in the past.
 Learn what triggers you to want to smoke.
 Plan for withdrawal symptoms and decide what you want to do to manage them.
 Nicotine replacement therapy will lessen withdrawal symptoms.

-3. Medicine to stop smoking- Nicotine replacement therapy
+Medicine to stop smoking- Nicotine replacement therapy

 Nicotine replacement therapy is referring to anything that has nicotine in it that is not a cigarette.
 This includes the patch, gum, lozenges, nicotine inhaler, and nicotine nasal spray.
 Most of these are available over the counter.
 You can ask your doctor to order these for you and several insurance companies will cover some and even up to all the cost of these therapies.
 It is used to help decrease cravings and gives your body a small steady amount of nicotine.

-4. Medicine to stop smoking- Wellbutrin
+Medicine to stop smoking- Wellbutrin

-5- Medicine to stop smoking- Chantix
+Medicine to stop smoking- Chantix

 Chantix works by preventing nicotine from binding to nicotine receptors in the body decreasing the desire to smoke.
-Common side effects to watch for while on Chantix are decreased attention span, anxiety, depression, insomnia, irritability, dizziness, restlessness, diarrhea, gingivitis, nausea, flushing, muscle aches and pain, and back pain.
-Serious side effects to look for are suicidal or homicidal thoughts or behaviors, seizures, signs of a heart attack, allergic reaction, and stevens-johnson syndrome.
-Stevens-Johnson syndrome is more common in men, and while it is very rare, can be life-threatening it is characterized by flu-like symptoms progressing painful rashes, then blisters that peel-off.
+Common side effects to watch for while on Chantix are decreased attention span, anxiety, depression, insomnia, irritability, dizziness, restlessness, diarrhoea, gingivitis, nausea, flushing, muscle aches and pain, and back pain.
+Serious side effects to look for are suicidal or homicidal thoughts or behaviours, seizures, signs of a heart attack, allergic reaction, and stevens-johnson syndrome.
+Stevens-Johnson syndrome is more common in men, and while it is very rare, and can be life-threatening it is characterized by flu-like symptoms progressing to painful rashes, and then blisters that peel off.
 Take this medication after meals with a full glass of water.
 Chantix should be started one week before your quit date.
 Don’t share this medication with other people.
 It can cause blurred vision, dizziness, and altered attention so don’t drive while on this medication.
 Vivid, unusual, and strange dreams can occur and are temporary.
 Talk to your doctor before starting new meds including prescription, OTC, vitamins, and herbal remedies.

 There are numerous smoking cessation resources available and they can be found with a simple google search.
-People that go to counseling to quit smoking are twice as likely to quit.
-There is free one-on-one support available over the phone Massachusetts smokers’ helpline is free support you just call 1-800- QUIT – NOW.
+People that go to counselling to quit smoking are twice as likely to quit.
+There is free one-on-one support available over the phone Massachusetts smokers’ helpline is free to support you just call 1-800- QUIT – NOW.
 Having family, friends, and doctor support is also an important resource to utilize.
 In-person quit-smoking groups are available and you can find these online there are also one-on-one support options so you can quit with a buddy.
 The Colorado online resource to sign up with will give you free patches or gum and a coach to help you quit.
 Their website is coquitline.org.

 When you talk to your healthcare provider about aids to use they can help you figure out which method would work best for you.
-Spending more time with your friends who do not smoke with make it easier on you when quitting.
+Spending more time with your friends who do not smoke makes it easier on you when quitting.
 Eating healthy and staying active will also help you quit.
 Finding something new to do when you are in a bad mood or stressed out or feeling depressed helps as a distractor to keep you from wanting to smoke.